AgoRapide/AgoRapide/README.md

 With AgoRapide anybody can "write" such reports and yet still the access is controlled through the APIs general access control mechanism.

 ## Easy change of entity model.
 The entity model can be changed very rapidly.
-The database schema will usually not change as you change by using SELECT UPDATE instead of CREATE TABLE / ALTER TABLE.
+The database schema will usually not change as you change the entity model by using simple SELECT UPDATE statements instead of the more complex CREATE TABLE / ALTER TABLE.

 Example: UPDATE p SET name = 'colour' WHERE name = 'color' together with a simple rename of enum P.color to P.colour in the C# code.

 You do not need to implement specific accessors in your objects.
-Properties are accessed in a strongly static typed fashion like car.PAs<P_colour> (PAs is shorthand for "property as...").
+Properties are accessed in a strongly static typed fashion like car.PAs&lt;P_colour&gt; (PAs is shorthand for "property as...").

 Changes in relations can likewise be adjusted through UPDATE statements.